-Treacherous driving conditions causing havoc on Abbotsford roads
+Man rescued from frozen river in Langley

 5 to start your day

-A woman refuses to leave a Surrey tree, an anti-Trump LEGO march and more you need to know
+A frozen river rescue, sexual awareness month starts at UBC and more you need to know

 Lifestyle

-Note: UPDATE: Suspicious fire under investigation UPDATE: Kittens singed in Gladwin Road house fire